liondon/licensing-containers/README.md

 ### Installing

-1. (optional) Spin up and access the VM
+1. (optional) Spin up and access the VM.
+(NOTE: when you spin up the VM for the first time, it might not finish all the provisioning process, just provision it again.)

     ```sh
     $ vagrant up
     $ vagrant ssh

+    # provision the VM again if needed.
+    $ vagrant up --provision
     ```

+    **NOTE: the project root directory is synced with `/vagrant` in the VM**

-2. Test docker installation
+2. Test docker installation.

     ```sh
     docker run hello-world
     ```

-3. Go to the project root directory (it's synced with `/vagrant` in the VM)
+3. Spin up the Authorizing Server with docker-compose

     ```sh
-    cd /vagrant
-    ```

-4. Spin up example Flask app and Postgres database instance with docker-compose

-    ```sh
     cd /vagrant/AuthSrvr
     docker-compose up
     ```

-5. Test the endpoints with POSTMAN or curl from your host machine
+4. Test the endpoints with POSTMAN or curl from your host machine (NOTE: replace `localhost` with `192.168.33.10` if you're using vagrant VM.)

     ```sh
     # create a new license (license returned in `key`)
     curl -H "Content-Type: application/json" \
     -X POST \
-    -d '{"username": "tester2","password": "testpwd","used_by": "12d8c6885151"}' \
+    -d '{"username": "tester","password": "testpwd","used_by": "12d8c6885151"}' \
     http://localhost:5000/licenses
     # Response:
     # {